 Treatment for Depression

-The two main types of treatment for depression include therapy and medicine.
+The two main types of individual treatment for depression include therapy and medicine.
 Most often, using both of these treatments together has the most success.

 Talk therapy, or psychotherapy, helps people see the way they deal with emotions.
 It also helps people change their reactions to their emotions, thoughts, and behaviors.
 Therapy involves talking to a licensed mental health provider, such as a counselor or psychologist.